Frankie Randall: Randall vs. Chávez

-On January 29, 1994 Randall fought for the title against champion Julio César Chávez, in the grand opening of the MGM Grand Garden in Las Vegas.
+On January 29, 1994, Randall fought for the title against champion Julio César Chávez, in the grand opening of the MGM Grand Garden in Las Vegas.
 Chávez came into the fight with an 89-0-1 record and was an 18-to-1 favorite.

 Randall won the early rounds, and in the middle of the fight began to build a large lead on the scorecards.
 Chávez then rallied, and by the 10th round, Randall held a narrow lead.
 Chávez made an illegal low blow that cost Chávez a point.
 In the 11th round, Randall knocked Chávez down for the first time in his career.
 Randall was named WBC light welterweight champion on a split decision.
 Chavez disputed the decision and demanded a rematch.
 Though clearly beaten, Chávez blamed his loss on the referee who deducted two points from Chávez for low blows.
 This included one in the eleventh round that made the difference on judge Angel Guzman's card, making the ultimate difference on the scorecards.
-(Guzman scored the bout 114-113 for Randall, meaning that the fight would have ended in a draw as Chuck Giampa had Randall winning by a 116-111 margin and Abraham Chavarria scored it 114-113 for Chavez.)
+(Guzman scored the bout 114–113 for Randall, meaning that the fight would have ended in a draw as Chuck Giampa had Randall winning by a 116–111 margin and Abraham Chavarria scored it 114–113 for Chavez.)

 Rematch against Chávez

 Chávez got a rematch on May 7 of the same year and regained the title from Randall on an eight-round technical split decision.
 As before, a deducted point played a part in the outcome of the fight.
 Chavez was injured in an accidental clash of heads and unable to continue.
-Randall was docked a point for the incident.
-Judge Dalby Shirley's scorecard read 76-75 for Chavez; with judge Ray Solis having Chavez winning by a 77-74 margin on his card and judge Tamotsu Tomihara had the fight 76-75 in Randall's favor.
+According to the WBC rules, Randall was docked a point for the incident, although it wasn't a foul.
+Judge Dalby Shirley's scorecard read 76–75 for Chavez; with judge Ray Solis having Chavez winning by a 77–74 margin on his card and judge Tamotsu Tomihara had the fight 76–75 in Randall's favor.

 On September 17, Randall was given a shot at the WBA version of the light welterweight title held by Juan Martin Coggi.
 He beat Coggi, defended his title twice, then lost a rematch to Coggi in January 1996 in a four-round decision in a fight ended early by a clash of heads.

 Seven months later, Randall regained the WBA title, beating Coggi by unanimous decision in Buenos Aires, Argentina.
 He lost it in his first defense, against Khalid Rahilou on January 11, 1997.

 After taking 18 months off, Randall came back in an attempt to become a four-time world champ.
 He won a pair of tune-up fights, then faced contender Oba Carr in February 1999 where Carr beat him on a 10-round unanimous decision.